ryu1013/accession_to_genbank_link/README.md

 # GenBank Genomic FNA Downloader

-Use this tool to retrieve genomic `.fna` files from GenBank using accession numbers.
+Use this tool to retrieve genomic `.fna` files from GenBank using accession or assembly numbers.

 ## Table of Contents
 - [Overview](#overview)